IdentitySquare/Engineering-Internship/01_ruby_basics.md

 * [Linear Search](https://www.studytonight.com/data-structures/linear-search-algorithm)
 * [Binary Search](https://www.studytonight.com/data-structures/binary-search-algorithm)

+### Task:
+Create a PR with the two search algorithms in Ruby.

 ## 5. Sorting Algorithms
 Plenty of resources online for this in many programming languages.
 Study, understand & write a code that you can reproduce yourself.